Eden (Irish musician)

-Jonathon Ng (born 23 December 1995), known professionally as Eden (stylised as EDEN), is an Irish musician, singer, songwriter, record producer and occasional model.
-He formerly operated as The Spab Project and later The Eden Project, an alias that was discontinued in 2015.
-Ng's work as The Eden Project typically featured more conventional styles of electronic dance music such as dubstep and drum and bass, while Eden saw himself venturing into an indie pop style.
+Jonathon Ng (born 23 December 1995), known professionally as Eden (stylised as EDEN), is an Irish musician, singer, songwriter, record producer, and occasional model.
+He formerly operated as The Spab Project and later The Eden Project, an alias discontinued in 2015.
+Ng's work as The Eden Project typically featured more conventional styles of electronic dance music, such as dubstep and drum and bass, while EDEN saw himself venturing into an indie pop style.

 Ng released six EPs and over 70 songs and remixes as The Eden Project.
-As Eden, he launched his own record label, MCMXCV, on which his debut EP End Credits was released.
+As EDEN, he launched his own record label, MCMXCV, on which his debut EP End Credits was released.
 His second EP, I Think You Think Too Much of Me, was released in August 2016, debuting at No. 43 on the Irish Albums Chart as his first charting music.
-Eden's debut studio album Vertigo was released on 19 January 2018 and was supported by a world tour.
-In February 2020, Ng released his sophomore studio album called “No Future” which is followed by another world tour.
-“No Future” made it to the top 150 of the all-genres album charts and to the top 10 of the alternative album charts upon one day after release.
-On September 9th 2022 Ng released his third studio album “ICYMI”.
+EDEN's debut studio album Vertigo was released on 19 January 2018 and was supported by a world tour.
+In February 2020, Ng released his sophomore studio album called No Future, which was followed by another world tour.
+No Future made it to the top 150 of the all-genres album charts and the top 10 of the alternative album charts one day after release.
+On 9 September 2022, Ng released his third studio album ICYMI.
+Afterwards, his fourth studio album Dark was released around 3 years later on 22 August 2025.